Cymbidium elegans

 elegans x devonianum = Cariad

-elegans x giganteum (irioides) = Maggie Flower
+elegans x erythrostylum =

 elegans x erythraeum = Gammieanum

-elegans x erythraeum = gammieanum
+elegans x erythraeum

 pumilum (floribundum) x elegans = Ides of March